 The US beef herd has shrunk by around a third since 1975 and dairy cattle numbers have decreased from around 25 million to 9 million in 70 years.

 However, Methane production from livestock is in fact decreasing.

 Frank Mitloehner, Professor of Animal Science at UC Davis in California and an expert in air quality, agrees.
 “This discussion is the cornerstone of debunking all of this hype around why we should eat less animal-based protein,” Frank says.

 “Never have we had smaller flocks and herds than we do today, but we are producing the same amount of meat as we did when we had larger numbers.
 The people who are selling plant-based alternatives are using hype, particularly around Methane, and they need to stop.”

 ‘Methane sinks’ bank up to 15% of the Earth’s Methane.
 Converting pasture into arable production reduces the soil’s capacity to bank Methane and releases carbon into the atmosphere.

 Fertilising and arable cropping reduces the soil's <ethane oxidation capacity by 6 to 8 times, compared to the undisturbed soils of pasture.
 The use of fertilisers makes it even worse, reducing the soils ability to take up Methane even further.

 So, although converting pasture to arable land is a ‘quick fix’ to try and grow more plant-based foods, it actually accelerates the climate change situation.

-It's also worth noting that Methane production per KG (of body weight) in a vegan is probably higher than that of a cow, since the digestive system of a human is not adapted for fermentation of vegetation (unlike a cow’s).
-This in turn produces extra glucose in the gut, which gut bacteria use to produce more methane - meaning smellier flatulence!
+Ironically, it's also worth noting that Methane production per KG (of body weight) in a vegan is probably higher than that of a cow, since the digestive system of a human is not adapted for fermentation of vegetation (unlike a cow’s).
+This in turn produces extra glucose in the gut, which gut bacteria use to produce more Methane — meaning smellier flatulence!